Why did Pete Cabrinha and Brett Lickle quit windsurfing to go kiting?

 The sport of kiteboarding was born in France when two French brothers - Dominique and Bruno Legaignoux - invented the inflated kites and, consequently, a new wind outdoor activity.

 "Chapter One - The Kiteboard Legacy Begins," the world's first feature-length kitesurfing movie, explores the early days of a sport that "stole" participants from windsurfing.
-Well, apparently not all athletes were convinced.

-Back in the day, he thought: "this reminds me a lot of going back and forth across the water.
+Back in the day, he thought: "This reminds me a lot of going back and forth across the water.
 Like I used to in windsurfing.
 But this is a little more fun, so I kept doing it for a while.
 Even if I wasn't windsurfing anymore."

-And, why did Pete Cabrinha dropped windsurfing?
+And why did Pete Cabrinha drop windsurfing?

-"I reached the point I had too many toys.
+"I reached the point where I had too many toys.
 I needed just one wind sport.
 I was like: 'If it's going to be windy, I'm just going to ride one thing," reveals Cabrinha.

 Brett Lickle says that when tow surfing came, the windsurfer nearly disappeared from the lineups because "the money went to the jet skis, and to new boards.